munificent/craftinginterpreters/book/optimization.md

 <aside name="safe">

 I try to follow the letter of the law when it comes to the code in this book, so this paragraph is dubious.
-There comes a point when optimizating where you push the boundary of not just what the spec *says* you can do but what a real compiler and chip actually lets you get away with.
+There comes a point when optimizing where you push the boundary of not just what the *spec says* you can do but what a real compiler and chip let you get away with.

 There are risks when stepping outside of the spec, but there are rewards in that lawless territory too.
 It's up to you to decide if the gains are worth it.